Harkool/MAPLE/README.md

 ## Data availability

-Processed benchmark, independent, and demo files are included under [Data](./Data).
+Processed benchmark and independent files are included under [Data](./Data).

-This repository contains processed CSV and PKL files used for training, evaluation, and demo inference.
+This repository contains processed CSV and PKL files used for training, evaluation, and inference.
 Source-database provenance and downstream manuscript details should be described in the accompanying paper or supplementary material.

 ## Reproducibility notes